CodecoolGlobal/ask-mate-oop-csharp-BenceV95/README.md

 ### 3️⃣ Start the application
 # Running a Full-Stack Web App (ASP.NET + Frontend)
+### Set up Postrgres:
+  - Inside appsettings.json you can modify the connection string for your own needs.
+  - Run the tables_creating.sql to set up your database schema.

 ### **Step 1: Restore Dependencies (Optional, but Recommended)**
 ```sh